HLR/FoREST/question-answering/README.md

 We evaluate on three models: Llama3.0-70B, Qwen2-72B, and GPT-4o.

 **Zero-shot baseline.**

 We call the LLM with instructions, a spatial context (T) and a question (Q) expecting a spatial relation as the response.
 The prompt instructs the model to answer the question with one of the candidate spatial relations without any explanations.

 **Few-shot baseline.**

 We create four spatial expressions, each assigned to a single FoR class to prevent bias.
 We generate a corresponding question and answer for each.
 These serve as examples in our few-shot prompting.
 The input to the model is instruction, example, spatial context, and the question.

 **Chain-of-Thought baseline.**

 To create Chain-of-Thought (CoT) examples, we modify the prompt to require reasoning before answering.
 We manually crafted reasoning explanations with the necessary information for each example we used in the few-shot setting.
 The input to the model is instruction, CoT example, spatial context, and the question.

+**SG Prompting**

-**SG Prompting** We propose to augment the information with generated spatial information and frame of reference identification.
-To use this, please first run ``python SG_generate`` in [utils](../utils) with desired model.
+We propose to augment the information with generated spatial information and frame of reference identification.
+To use this, please first run FoR identification with SG method in [FoR-identification](../FoR-Identification).

+### Commands To Run
 The command for conducing experiment is listed below,

 ```bash